cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 network emulation and can be seen as a tool for scenario planning, impact analysis, and change management.
 Compared to conventional network simulation, the main difference is the interactive virtual-real mapping and data-driven approach to build closed-loop network automation.
-Integrating network digital twin into the network management allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes might be implemented in the real network (i.e., subject to adequate validation and
+Integrating Network Digital Twin into the network management allows network maintenance engineers to assess, model, and tweak optimization strategies in a risk-free environment, ensuring that only the most effective changes might be implemented in the real network (i.e., subject to adequate validation and